Germany–Italy football rivalry: Euro 2012

-Italy met Germany again in the semi-final match of Euro 2012 in the evening of 28 June 2012 at National Stadium in Warsaw.
-Prior to this match, Germany had set a world football record with 15 consecutive wins in competitive matches, which began with the third place playoff against Uruguay at the 2010 World Cup and ended with the 4–2 victory over Greece in the Euro 2012 quarterfinals.
+Italy met Germany again in the semi-final match of Euro 2012 in the evening of 28 June 2012 at the National Stadium in Warsaw.
+Prior to this match, Germany had set a football world record of 15 consecutive wins in competitive matches, which started with the 3-2 win over Uruguay in the third place play-off of the 2010 World Cup and ended with the 4–2 victory over Greece in the Euro 2012 quarter-finals.
 However, this record was to be broken by Italy on that day.

 In the 20th minute, Italian striker Mario Balotelli scored the first goal for Italy, in the left corner of the net, heading past German goalkeeper Manuel Neuer after receiving a cross from Antonio Cassano, then in the 36th minute, Balotelli scored again for Italy, this time blasted into the top right corner on a one-on-one with Neuer, assisted by a Riccardo Montolivo lob over the German defence, giving them a two-goal lead.
 In the second half, the Germans attacked, trying to even the score.
 Italian goalkeeper Gianluigi Buffon made several impressive saves to many German shots.
 Two minutes into added time, Italian defender Federico Balzaretti committed a handball inside the penalty box.
 The resulting penalty was successfully converted by the German midfielder Mesut Özil.

 Thus, the final score was 2–1 to Italy, who went on to the finals against defending champions Spain.
 As in their previous encounter in the 2006 World Cup semifinal match, Andrea Pirlo was again elected the man of the match.